zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/create-indicators/create-indicators.md

         5. Select Data Type from dropdown (String, Integer,Float, or Decimal)
         6. Filterable: Mark the box if you want to use the indicator as filter criteria in dashboards

 An indicator can be mapped to one or more milestones.
-Mapping an indicator to multiple milestones allows the value of the indicator to change during the execution of a business process if necessary.
+Mapping an indicator to multiple milestones allows the value of the indicator to change during the execution of a business process, if necessary.

-## Excercise 4
+Now it's

 ### Task 1: De-Activate Model

 You will need to De-Activate your current model.
 This will put your model back in Draft mode.
 Go to Task 2

 ### Task 2: Add a Milestone, Dimensions and Measures

 Once that occurs, add **Order Received** Milestone Indicators and add the following 2 Dimensions and 3 Measures: <br />
     a.
 Product (Dimension of type String) <br />
     b.
 Country (Dimension of type String) <br />